Katamaze/WHMCS-Action-Hook-Factory/README.md

 # ⚠️ Disclaimer: I'm Done with WHMCS ⚠️

 This page has helped a lot of people but I'm done with this software.
 WHMCS no longer deserves my time and skills.
-I wrote a post to explain [why I am leaving WHMCS](https://katamaze.com/blog/54/avoid-whmcs-blesta-hostbill-clientexec-ubersmith-hosting) and why you should consider to do the same thing.
+I wrote a post to explain [why after 15 years I am leaving WHMCS](https://katamaze.com/blog/54/avoid-whmcs-blesta-hostbill-clientexec-ubersmith-hosting) and why you should consider to do the same thing.

 TL;DR version.
 Leave WHMCS because: